 Don’t be alarmed by brownish or reddish blood or clots in your urine.
 This is a result of the procedure.
 However, call your doctor if the blood does not start to go away within 72 hours after you go home.

 Drink plenty of fluids during the day (enough to keep your urine very light colored).
 This will help keep a healthy flow of urine.

-Don’t drive until the doctor says it’s okay.
+Don’t drive until the doctor says it’s OK.

-Don’t return to work until the doctor says it’s okay.
+Don’t return to work until the doctor says it’s OK.